Weiss variation for general boundaries

 \section{The gravitational energy-momentum tensor}

 Here, we discuss the properties of the canonical energy-momentum tensor ${_{\rm E}}\Theta{_\nu}{^\mu}$, derived from the Weiss variation of the Einstein-Hilbert action with a boundary term, in some detail.
 In general, ${_{\rm E}}\Theta{^\mu}{_\beta}$ is non-vanishing, tensorial, and as we shall see shortly, satisfies a conservation law for flat reference geometries.
 Given the fact that this tensor is referred to as the energy-momentum tensor for the gravitational field, one might wonder whether it can serve as a definition for gravitational energy.
-However, ${_{\rm E}}\Theta{^\mu}{_\beta}$ is not unique, as it depends on the choice of background geometry, and one can always choose a reference geometry to make ${_{\rm E}}\Theta{^\mu}{_\beta}$ vanish.
+However, ${_{\rm E}}\Theta{^\mu}{_\beta}$ is not unique, as it depends on the choice of the background geometry, and one can always choose a reference geometry to make ${_{\rm E}}\Theta{^\mu}{_\beta}$ vanish.
 It is evident that by employing the auxiliary connection formalism, we have traded off the background independence for a tensorial expression for energy and momentum of the gravitational field.
-Moreover, we shall see that even if one chooses a flat reference connection, different coordinate choices for the flat background geometry can lead to different values for the gravitational energy-momentum tensor ${_{\rm E}}\Theta{^\mu}{_\beta}$; the ambiguities due to non-covariance of the Einstein energy-momentum pseudotensor are shifted to ambiguities in the choice of reference connection.
-Of course, one might expect this, as simple equivalence principle arguments suggest that one cannot have a local definition for gravitational energy, as a point-like particle in free fall does not experience gravitational forces.
+Moreover, we shall see that even if one chooses a flat background geometry, different coordinate choices for the same can lead to different values for the gravitational energy-momentum tensor ${_{\rm E}}\Theta{^\mu}{_\beta}$; the non-covariance of the Einstein energy-momentum pseudotensor are now shifted to the ambiguities in the choice of the reference connection/background geometry.
+Of course, one might expect this, as equivalence principle arguments suggest that one cannot have a local definition for gravitational energy, as a point-like particle in free fall does not experience any gravitational field.
 In spite of this, ${_{\rm E}}\Theta{^\mu}{_\beta}$ is still of use in some specific contexts, or, can also be used as a dynamical definition for energy and hence we will pursue it further.

 We would also like to point out that the above expression for ${_{\rm E}}\Theta{^\mu}{_\beta}$ coincides with that of the energy-momentum pseudo-tensor for Einstein gravity, for vanishing reference connection.
 In which case, the quadrupole moment formula for gravitational radiation can be derived, following \cite{Pauli}.